Island chain strategy

 The island chain strategy is a strategic maritime containment plan first conceived by American foreign policy statesman John Foster Dulles in 1951, during the Korean War.
 It proposed surrounding the Soviet Union and China with naval bases in the West Pacific to project power and restrict sea access.

-The "island chain" concept did not become a major theme in American foreign policy during the Cold War, but after the dissolution of the Soviet Union has remained a major focus of both American and Chinese geopolitical and military analysts to this day.
+The "island chain" concept did not become a major theme in American foreign policy during the Cold War, but after the dissolution of the Soviet Union it has remained a significant focus of both American and Chinese geopolitical and military analysts.
 For the United States, the island chain strategy is a significant part of the force projection of the U.S. military in the Far East.
 For the People's Republic of China (PRC), the concept is integral to its maritime security and fears of strategic encirclement by the U.S. and its allies.
 For both the U.S. and the PRC, the island chain strategy emphasizes the geographical and strategic importance of Taiwan.

 Second island chain

 The second island chain, also called the "second island cloud" by Earl Hancock Ellis, has two different interpretations, but the version most commonly used refers to the island chain which is formed by Japan's Bonin Islands and Volcano Islands, in addition to the Mariana Islands (most notably Guam, an unincorporated American overseas territory with a heavily fortified military base), western Caroline Islands (Yap and Palau), and extends to Western New Guinea.
 The chain serves as the eastern maritime boundary of the Philippine Sea.

 As it is located within the middle portion of the West Pacific, it acts as a second strategic defense line for the United States.

-The second island chain encompasses the central northern part of the border to the Pacific Ocean basin, and the third island chain as part of the southern continuation of the border.
+The second island chain encompasses the central northern part of the border to the Pacific Ocean basin, and the third island chain is part of the southern continuation of the border.